-Operating income also referred to as earnings before income taxes (EBIT), is the amount of revenue left after deducting the operational direct and indirect costs from sales revenue.
-This can also be computed using gross income less depreciation, amortizations and operating expenses not directly attributable to production of goods.
-Interest expense, interest income and other non-operational revenue sources are not considered in computing for operating income.
+Operating income, also referred to as operating profit or Earnings Before Interest & Taxes (EBIT), is the amount of revenue left after deducting the operational direct and indirect costs from sales revenue.
+It can also be computed using gross income less depreciation, amortization, and operating expenses not directly attributable to the production of goods.
+Interest expense, interest income, and other non-operational revenue sources are not considered in computing for operating income.

-D Trump footwear company has earned total sales revenue of $25M for the second quarter of the current year.
-For that period, cost of raw materials and supplies used for the sold products was $9M, labor costs directly applied $2M, administrative and staff salaries of $4M, depreciation and amortizations of $1M.
+D Trump footwear company earned total sales revenues of $25M for the second quarter of the current year.
+For that period, the cost of raw materials and supplies used for the sold products was $9M, labor costs directly applied were $2M, administrative and staff salaries totaled $4M, and there were depreciation and amortizations of $1M.
 As a result, the income before taxes derived from operations gave a total amount of $9M in profits.

-Sales revenue or net sales is the monetary amount obtained from selling goods and services to business customers excluding the merchandise returned and the allowances/discounts offered to them.
+Sales revenue or net sales is the monetary amount obtained from selling goods and services to business customers, excluding merchandise returned and any allowances/discounts offered to customers.
 This can be realized either as cash sales or credit sales.

-Gross income on the other hand, is the monetary result obtained after deducting the cost of goods sold and sales returns/allowances from total sales revenue.
+On the other hand, gross profit is the monetary result obtained after deducting the cost of goods sold and sales returns/allowances from total sales revenue.

 Examples of directs costs are:

-Indirect costs are operating expenses that are not directly associated with manufacturing or purchasing a product.
+Indirect costs are operating expenses that are not directly associated with the manufacturing or purchasing of goods for resale.
 These costs are frequently accumulated into a fixed or overhead cost and allocated to various operational activities.